 Every fruit on the argan tree contains a core – or fruit stone.
 If the fruit stone is broken, you will find 1-3 small kernels, which by cold pressing release the argan oil that we know.

 For the production of one liter of oil, 80 kg of fruit must be used.
-It is still to this day the local Berber women who are in charge of the process, and this tradition is passed down from generation to generation.
+To this day it is still the local Berber women who are in charge of the process, and this tradition is passed down from generation to generation.

 To get inspired to use argan oil, you can watch the video here where Oils By Nature Argan Oil is used for a delicious hair treatment.